Forceea/Forceea-data-factory/README.md

-### Attention to all Forceea users: the automated generation of required fields is deactivated by default in v2.2.0.

-This was undocumented in User Guide v2, but is now documented in **User Guide v3**.

-If you have any methods which use this feature, the methods will fail.
-If so, you have 2 options:
-- Temporarily use `setRequiredFields(true)`
-- Set the definitions of all required fields that are missing (Tip: let Forceea generate the field definitions and then copy these definitions and manually set any changes required).

 <img alt="Forceea Logo"
        src="https://github.com/nmitrakis/Forceea/blob/master/Forceea-logo.PNG" width="400">
 # Forceea 2.2.0

 ### What is Forceea?
-Forceea (forsi:a) is the most sophisticated and powerful data factory for Salesforce, it's based on [Dadela](https://github.com/Forceea/Dadela) data generation language, and
+Forceea (forsi:a) is a powerful data factory for Salesforce, it's based on [Dadela](https://github.com/Forceea/Dadela) data generation language, and
 * allows developers to easily create SObject records for test methods.
 * facilitates administrators or business users to populate any org with SObject records for testing or demonstration purposes.